 The advent of pragmatic clinical trials that leverage electronic health records and use research methods such as cluster randomization promises to answer critical research questions with increased sample sizes at lower costs, and could greatly increase production of the evidence needed to improve healthcare.
 This research, which relies on data collected as part of routine clinical care and may evaluate similar treatments in comparative effectiveness studies, poses a unique set of regulatory and ethical challenges.
-The Regulatory/Ethics Core identifies areas of regulatory and ethical uncertainty and works with the Demonstration Projects to navigate regulatory and ethical complexities associated with pragmatic clinical trials conducted within healthcare systems.
+The Ethics and Regulatory Core identifies areas of regulatory and ethical uncertainty and works with the Demonstration Projects to navigate regulatory and ethical complexities associated with pragmatic clinical trials conducted within healthcare systems.

 The Core is developing policies and practices to provide a framework for the conduct of pragmatic clinical trials in an ethical manner and in compliance with federal and state regulations.
 Its activities supporting this work include the following:

 Address common areas of concern for pragmatic clinical trials, such as regulatory issues, minimal risk criteria, and informed consent